 Why Visit the Museum of Modern Egyptian Art?

-Most people who visit Egypt only get to spend a very brief spell in the country, and as a result, they don’t really get to see beyond all top and most popular Cairo tourist attractions; a chance to see into the hearts and minds of average working class Egyptians.
+Most people who visit Egypt only get to spend a very brief spell in the country, and as a result, they don’t really get to see beyond all of top and most popular Cairo tourist attractions; a chance to see into the hearts and minds of average working class Egyptians.

 Several political events which have unfolded in the country since the early 20th-century have had a significant effect on the lives of the Egyptian people, and t is quite literally amazing to what extent this can be seen when you look at some of the art which is on display at the Museum of Modern Egyptian Art.